Firstbloodio/fullstack-developer-hiring-exercise/README.md

     - Note that there is an email verification mechanism present, you may shortcut this for this exercise and consider all emails automatically valid
   - Cannot register the same email twice
-  - Cannot register invalid email
-  - Cannot register with invalid password - must be at least 6 characters
+  - Cannot register invalid password - must be at least 6 characters
   - Cannot register invalid phone number
+  - Phone number is correctly normalized
-  - Dashboard displays the registered phone number to user
+  - The dashboard displays the registered phone number of the user

 - Pull request which will be reviewed
   - Contains screenshots of changed screens